Towards 6G Holographic Localization: Enabling Technologies and Perspectives: Holographic Localization Enabling Technologies

+The introduction of metamaterials, used to realize intelligent surfaces for coating both small and large objects, seems a viable and promising solution for the realization of holographic localization.\footnote{Metamaterials are materials capable of offering properties not available in nature.} In this way, these surfaces become controllable (i.e., reconfigurable) and intelligent (i.e., able to focus the power towards the desired targets).

-\ac{RIS}-based technology can be employed in different functional modes: \textit{(i)} in transmission by modulating the phases of the \ac{RIS} elements; \textit{(ii)} in reception when the \ac{RIS} is equipped with a set of \ac{RF} chains; \textit{(iii)} in reflection when the \ac{RIS} is used as a (passive) relay of multipath components and it controls the reflections in real-time.
-In the following, we will discuss about these modes on details.
+Intelligent surfaces can be employed in different functional modes: \textit{(i)} in transmission by modulating the phases of the radiating elements and/or in reception when they are equipped with a set of \ac{RF} chains; \textit{(iii)} in reflection when they are used as a (passive) relay of multipath components and it controls the reflections in real-time.
+In the following, we will discuss these modes in details.

-\subsection{Intelligent Surfaces as Active Antennas (LIS)}
+\subsubsection{Intelligent Surfaces as Active Antennas (LIS)}

-\acp{RIS} are simply referred to as \acp{LIS} when they are used as transmitter, receiver or for both purposes.
+\Acp{LIS} can be used as transmitter, receiver or for both purposes.
 In this scenario, they can be interpreted as compact and low cost antenna arrays that might be exploitable at the \ac{BS}.
-Such antennas can be fabricated with either tiny antennas or metamaterial radiating elements capable to actively communicate over a wireless link \cite{shlezinger2019dynamic}.
+Such antennas can be fabricated with either tiny antennas or metamaterial radiating elements capable to actively communicate over a wireless link \cite{shlezinger2021dynamic}.
+When \acp{LIS} are used actively and with the adoption of many tiny antennas, they represent a natural evolution of massive \ac{MIMO} technology \cite{SangMowWin:21}.